sph-mn/sph-db/other/documentation/considerations.md

     * malloc for each row result struct
     * when filtering rows one by one more results than needed might have been loaded
   * pro
-    * less function calls, eventually less preparation to continue search (no re-allocation of cursor, status and mdb-val local variables)
+    * less function calls, possibly less preparation to continue search (no re-allocation of cursor, status and mdb-val local variables)
     * works the same as for relations. less likely to be changed for relations at this point
     * timely more separated data read and use step separates repeated processes and might improve low-level caching
 * how sqlite does it